 Any one of these approaches can provide insight into what is working and not working on your team, and where to focus efforts for improvement.
 Periodically, measurements of overall effectiveness (i.e., average output per salesperson) can identify whether these improvement efforts are effective.

-I recently had the opportunity to visit with Frank Troppe and Brett Norgaard, who are doing some interesting research in sales effectiveness.
+I recently had the opportunity to speak with Frank Troppe and Brett Norgaard, who are doing some interesting research in sales effectiveness.
 They measure effectiveness against EBITDA, and claim that in many cases, a mere 20% of the sales force is delivering 100% of the EBITDA.

 Further, they say, the bottom 20% of the sales force is actually giving back 20% of EBITDA, forcing the 80% number that is commonly cited.